tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 ## AWS CloudFront (CDN)

+Amazon CloudFront is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.
+CloudFront delivers your content through a worldwide network of data centers called edge locations.

+Note :

+__AWS Shield Standard__ is included automatically and transparently to Amazon CloudFront distributions providing:
+- Active Traffic Monitoring with Network flow monitoring and Automatic always-on detection.
+- Attack Mitigations with Protection from common DDoS attacks

 ## AWS CloudTrail

 AWS CloudTrail is an AWS service that helps you enable operational and risk auditing, governance, and compliance of your AWS account.
 Actions taken by a user, role, or an AWS service are recorded as events in CloudTrail.
 Events include actions taken in the AWS Management Console, AWS Command Line Interface, and AWS SDKs and APIs.